magefan/module-xml-sitemap/README.md

 ## Features

-There are a lot of things that influence your website SEO which can see as metadata, website content, keywords, etc. Still, one of the most important SEO-related features is always hidden.
+There are a lot of things that influence your website SEO which you can see as metadata, website content, keywords, etc. Still, the most important SEO-related features are always hidden.

 ### Faster Website Indexing